mharen/mharen.github.io/blog/2013/2013-02-building-dual-screen-wallpapers-for.md

 <strong>

-</strong><strong>But what if you already have single-monitor wallpapers that you want to use?
-All you really need to do is combine them into a single image.</strong>
+</strong>**But what if you already have single-monitor wallpapers that you want to use?
+All you really need to do is combine them into a single image.**

 <strong>